maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 The last command strips out the numbers so we can use a floating point comparison test to gauge the correct level of accuracy.

-Here, the respective teacher's answer is 12.1 without any unit.
+Here, the respective model answer is 12.1 without any unit.

 ## Answer tests  ##